Click here to return to home page

 William Pankhurst Marsh trained as a photographer in the famous studio of Sarony & Co. of Scarborough.
 Oliver Sarony (1820-1879), a Canadian-born photographer, had established a photographic portrait studio in Scarborough, a fashionable seaside resort, in 1857.
 The studio was a great success and Sarony & Co. employed a large number of photographers, artists and miniature painters at the firm's magnificent business premises at Gainsborough House, Scarborough.

 By 1878, W. P. Marsh had moved into a new studio in a prime location on Bognor's seafront.
 The studio was situated on the eastern side of Waterloo Square, between Bognor's Fire Station and The Beach Hotel, and faced the Pier and a popular stretch of a Bognor's beach.
-Later that year, William and Margaret's second child, Blanche Annie Marsh was born in Bognor [birth registered in the District of West Hampnett in the December Quarter of 1878].
+Later that year, William and Margaret's second child, Blanche Annie Marsh was born in Bognor [birth registered in the District of Westhampnett during the 4th Quarter of 1878].

 At the time of the 1881 Census, W. P. Marsh and his family were living near the Waterloo Square studio at Norfolk Cottage, a small house on the Esplanade at the end of Norfolk Street.
 William P. Marsh is recorded as a "Photographer", aged 30.
 Also listed in the census return is William's twenty-nine year old wife Margaret and their two daughters - Georgina, aged six, and two year old Blanche.
-Around 1884, William Marsh became the father of a son - William Lindsley Marsh.
+Around 1884, William Marsh became the father of a son - William Lindsley Marsh [birth registered in the District of Westhampnett during the 3rd Quarter of 1878].

 [ABOVE] A carte-de-visite portrait taken at W. P. Marsh's studio in Waterloo Square, Bognor.